 - 1. Safety lanyard

 - 2. Secure to PFD

 - 3. Snap to safety lanyard switch

-Directional control is reduced when throttle is released and lost if the safety lanyard is pulled off the post (stopping engine) while boat is underway.
+Directional control is reduced when throttle is released and lost when engine is off.
+Always disconnect safety lanyard when craft is not in operation.

 Do not lubricate the safety lanyard post.